-- Assignment shall be by seniority among qualified employees.
+- 367. Assignment shall be by seniority among qualified employees.
 The department shall determine the qualifications of the assignment.
 The determination of qualifications shall not be arbitrary.
 The assigned training and evaluations shall be performed in accordance with the standards established by the department. - 368.
-Employees in the 9212 Airport Safety Officer Aviation Security Analyst and 9213 Airfield Safety Officer classification holding a position in the training section pursuant to the current practice of the department shall also receive this premium for each hour they are designing and developing training materials and training employees in the Airfield Safety series of classes, which shall include interns and trainees, and other City employees. - Airfield Safety Officer shall receive a one-time lump sum payment calculated by applying the Airport Field Training Officer premium to qualifying hours (meeting the requirements for that premium) worked during fiscal year 2018-2019 after the effective date of their appointment to classification 9213.
+Employees in the 9212 Airport Safety Officer Aviation Security Analyst and 9213 Airfield Safety Officer classification holding a position in the training section pursuant to the current practice of the department shall also receive this premium for each hour they are designing and developing training materials and training employees in the Airfield Safety series of classes, which shall include interns and trainees, and other City employees. - 369.
+Included in the pay issued on August 20, 2019, active employees in classification 9213

+Airfield Safety Officer shall receive a one-time lump sum payment calculated by applying the Airport Field Training Officer premium to qualifying hours (meeting the requirements for that premium) worked during fiscal year 2018-2019 after the effective date of their appointment to classification 9213.